Fields and approaches

 - It is not possible to register for multiple minors.

-- A master project in the field of territorial development is encouraged.
+- A master project in the field of urban ecology, spatial epidemiology, or territorial development is encouraged.

-Students who register for the minor in urban studies and development should contact the appointed responsible person of their section.
+Students who register for the minor “Territories in Transformation and Climate” should contact the appointed responsible person of their section.

-The field of territorial development offers insights into scientific careers dealing with the analysis of spatial dynamics and provides numerous professional opportunities in urban planning, territorial management and cooperation, in public and private sectors and on national and international scales.
+Knowledge of the effects of climate change on the territory opens the door to scientific careers in the analysis of spatial dynamics, and also offers numerous professional opportunities in town planning, urban ecology, territorial management and cooperation, in the public and private sectors, at regional, national and international levels.